TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 ## Must meet **ONE** of the following requirements:

-{{< accordion title="The applicant has or currently holds a position with a monthly salary of over NTD 160,000..." suffix="1." bottomless="true" >}}
-**The applicant has held, or currently holds, a position with a most recent monthly salary of over NTD 160,000 in Taiwan or another country.**
+{{< accordion title="The applicant has held, or currently holds, a position with a most recent monthly salary of over NTD 160,000 in Taiwan or another country." suffix="1." bottomless="true" >}}
 Please provide least one of the following items:
 - Documents verifying salary or income tax payment relating to employment at a technology company *(if the company's manufacturing or R&D achievements, and the individual's contributions as a participant, are consistent with the fields listed in article 2 or 3 of the eligibility/prerequisites column)*.
 - Documents verifying salary or income tax payment relating to employment at a public or private university in Taiwan or abroad, or academic research institution in Taiwan or abroad.
 [Note 1](#note-1)